ermig1979/Synet/README.md

     ./build.sh inference_engine

 And application `inference_engine_test` will be created in directory `build_inference_engine`.
+There are several test scripts:

-In order to run this test use `./test.sh` bash script (in the file manually uncomment unit test that you need).
+* For manual testing you can use `./test.sh` (in the file you have to manually uncomment unit test that you need).
+* Script `./check.sh` checks correctness of all tests.
+* Script `./perf.sh` measures performance of Synet compare to Inference Engine.

 Use samples for Linux
 =======================================